Trip Overview of Everest Base Camp Trek

 Do you need to hire a guide and porter for trekking to Everest?

 Particularly, Hiring guides and porters are optional but it is better if you hire them as they can help you to solve your problems while trekking.
-Most of the people hire the guide for their trek.
+Most of the people hire a guide for their trek.
 Not hiring a guide or porter is okay if you are traveling for the second time.

 There are different ways for an Everest base camp trek, if you are planning to create your own crew then you will have to hire both a guide and porter.
 Furthermore, you can hire a trekking guide online however it will be safer if you go to the agency.
-Some of the trekking agencies will provide you guide and porter from Kathmandu but sometimes they will pick you up in Lukla airport.
+Some of the trekking agencies will provide you guide and porter from Kathmandu but sometimes they will pick you up at Lukla airport.
 For your kind information, your contact with the trekking company then porter and guide will cost very less.
 Not only this, our trekking agency company would have a well-trained guide so that that would provide you a lot of information.
-But if you are hiring a guide by yourself then make sure that the person is a Government certify guide and he has insurance.
+But if you are hiring a guide by yourself then make sure that the person is a Government certified guide and he has insurance.
 Be aware of while hiring a guide outside of the company.
 They may charge more.

 Health problem during this trek

-Short Everest base camp trek is a challenging and exciting trip.
+The Short Everest base camp trek is a challenging and exciting trip.
 However, there is a risk of various problems you will encounter in your journey.
 Most importantly, Altitude sickness is very common while trekking to higher altitude places above 3500 meters.
 So you may have altitude sickness while trekking to Everest base camp.
 Simply altitude sickness is causing by ascending too quickly.
 For preventing altitude sickness you will have to slow your trekking rate.
 Altitude sickness may cause headaches, fever, and vomiting.
 The major way of reducing altitude sickness to be fit from your mind.
 If you are mentally ready and strong then there is a lesser chance of altitude sickness.
 Along with that, you will have to drink water continuously.

 The key prevention of altitude sickness

 Proper hydration is the key prevention for altitude sickness.
 So have enough amount of water at regular intervals.
-Keeping your body hydrated is very important for this trek.
+Keeping your body hydrated is very important for this Everest base camp trek.
 For safe and clean water you need to carry purifying tablets with you.
 In addition to this, you should not drink hard drinks like beverages and alcohol in high altitude places like Everest base camp.
 Sometimes your feet might hurts due to continuous climbing so it will be very much easier if you carry a couple of trekking boots.
 Another important factor for preventing altitude sickness is having enough acclimatization.
 Enough acclimatization will help to preserve energy and cope with the current environment.

 Stay fit and do some training before the trek

-Everest Base Camp Trek 3 Days
+Everest Base Camp Trek - Trip Info

 Duration: 12 Days from Kathmandu to Kathmandu